Nagarajran/DC-Path-Visualizer/README.md

 It supports
 ------------
-Multi level networks
+Markup : * Multi level networks
-Static placement of nodes
+* Static placement of nodes
-Dynamic tooltip for nodes
+* Dynamic tooltip for nodes
-Node and edge color coding
+* Node and edge color coding
-Edge labels
+* Edge labels
-Node labels
+* Node labels

 Ideally all these should be dynamically generated for live deployment